FST777/cayman/README.md

 # Set up

-Put `cayman` and `cayman-openssl.cnf` somewhere together and edit `cayman-openssl.cnf` to reflect the details of your operation (including the URLs).
-If needed, edit the variables at the top of `cayman` to taste.
+Put `cayman`, `cayman.conf` and `cayman-openssl.cnf` somewhere together and edit `cayman.conf` to reflect the details of your operation.

 As per the usage, initialize your first top-level CA with `cayman init`.